Data

 ByQuestionnaire

-The ByQuestionnaire data folder organizes your data by questionnaire (hence the name).
-Before writing the data, MediaLab alphabetically orders all of the questionnaires in the experiment.
-MediaLab then writes all of the data for each variable in the first questionnaire, the second questionnaire and so forth.
-If a subject did not receive a particular questionnaire in their condition, then missing values are written.
-This results in a constant data format no matter which questionnaires a subject received and the order in which they were administered.
+The ByQuestionnaire data folder organizes your data by Questionnaire File (hence the name).
+Before writing the data, MediaLab alphabetically orders all of the Questionnaire Files in the Experiment File.
+MediaLab then writes all of the data for each item in the first Questionnaire File, the second Questionnaire File, and so forth.
+If a subject did not receive a particular Questionnaire File in their condition, then missing values are written.
+Thus, the final data file lists items sorted first by the alphaabetical order of the names of the Questionnaire Files used and then by the order of the items as they were programmed into the Questionnaire File.
+This results in a constant data format no matter which Questionnaire Files a subject received and the order in which they were administered.

 ByVariablename